Temporal Lobe & Focal Epilepsies

 Classic mTLE Seizure Sequence

-- Aura: epigastric rising, déjà vu, or fear
+- Aura: epigastric rising (note: epigastric aura also occurs in insular epilepsy), déjà vu, or fear

 - Behavioral arrest (motionless stare, loss of awareness)